 Working From Home?
 Then This Can Be Helpful!

-Going to work for is heading up the stairs to my office, and going home is about the 15 steps going in the opposite direction.
-Creating a habit to start my workday has helped me become more productive because once I’ve gone through my workday start routine, I’m focused on the tasks ahead, not having to check my email, social media, and other potential distractions for the next couple of hours.
+For me, going to work for is heading up the stairs to my office, and going home is 15 steps going in the opposite direction.
+Creating an intentional habit to kickstart my workday, has helped me become more productive.
+Because once I’ve gone through my workday startup routine, I’m focused on the tasks ahead, not having to check my email, social media, and other potential distractions for the next couple of hours.

 My friend Matt Ragland has made this excellent walk-through of the Full Focus Planner that I recommend you watch.